alan-turing-institute/ModMon/validation_scripts/guidance.md

 ```

-This is one example, but only the `run_model.py` and `metrics.csv` are essential.
-If the `run_model.py` script also trains the model, instead of loading the pre-trained model, that's fine.
+This is one example, but only the metrics calculation script (`run_model.py` or whichever name and language you choose) and `metrics.csv` are essential.
+If the script also trains the model, instead of loading a pre-trained model, that's fine.

 ## File templates